 Time to move on through the hierarchy of leg locking positions.
 The fifth John Danaher DVD is all about the Cross Ashi Garami.
 To make things clearer this includes the famed “honey hole” position.
 Do not expect a jump straight into an inside heel hook though.
 The first topic is where we left off in the precious volume – Straight Aashi Garami.
 Danaher primarily connects the two positions before moving on with the Cross variation.

 This is the one DVD where you’re going to spend the majority of your time, trust me.
 It is long and filled with information to the brink.
-As a simple guide, understand the primary and secondary leg principle.
+As a simple guide, understand the primary and secondary leg principles.
 It is the foundation to build on.
 Once the position is clear, John moves on to a common problem – the turnout.
 It is the instinctive way for people to attempt and escape the position.
 Well, Danaher puts a stop to all their attempts, as witnessed plenty of times in EBI.

 Then look to clearly make a distinction between the two strategies outlined in the DVD.
 The first is how to attack without releasing the secondary leg.
 This utilizes the double trouble principle for maximal control while looking to submit.
 Needless to say, Danaher goes in-depth to explain literally everything.
 The second strategy requires you to release the secondary leg and then attack.
 Again, everything is systematized to the T and covered in great detail.

 DVD 6 – Reverse Ashi Garami

 This is the one are of Ashi Garam I am really lacking at.
 Luckily, the John Danaher Instructional on leg locks is finally here.
 The Reverse Ashi Garami is the final of the 3 families or subsystems of the Danaher Leg lock system.
 The Reverse Ashi Garami is a very specific position that you might not think is effective if you’re a beginner in leg locks.
 INvest in it though, because once you understand them more, you’re going to use it regularly.